seanredmond/heniautos/guide/festival-calendar-basics.md

 Exactly the same.
 The full and hollow months are in a different order, but, if you count them, Elaphēboliṓn happens to be preceded again by 4 full and 4 hollow months.

 By default, Heniautos places the "observed" new moon two days after the conjunction.
-This is merely an approximation since the there are many factors that go into determining when the first sliver of the waxing crescent moon can be observed at a given location--not least of all the care and eyesight of the people making the observations.
+This is merely an approximation since the there are many factors that go into determining when the first sliver of the waxing crescent moon can be observed at a given location--not least of all the care taken and eyesight of the people making the observations.

 Heniautos provides three options for this approximation.
 The default is the "second day rule" which you can explicitly enable with `heniautos -r 2`. `heniautos -r 1` will give you the dates according to a "next day rule" by which the new moons are observed on the next day after the conjunction. `-r 0` will generate dates as if the Athenians began their months on the day of the conjunction.
 For the year 424/3 BCE, the only effect is advancing the date.
 With `-r 1` the pattern of full and hollow months is the same, but the year starts on July 18 rather than July 19: